farmera/sare_grant/spectral_indices.md

 ![](img/lut_ndvi_fastie.png)
 ###### Figure 2.
 Fastie LUT (Look Up Table)

-Since human eyes cannot see NIR light (or the ratio of a difference and sum of NIR with red light) the final result must be colored in some way in order to makes sense.
-The image in __Figure 2__ is a color 'LUT' or look up table that is commonly used to
+Since human eyes cannot see NIR light (or the ratio of a difference and sum of NIR and red light) the final result must be colored in some way in order to makes sense.
+The image in __Figure 2__ is a color 'LUT' or look up table that is commonly used to do this.
+In later sections we will use this LUT extensively.
+(For those interested the values are contained in spectral_lib.py).

 NDVI and other index variability values are 'dimensionless' meaning the physical values from which they derive cancel one another.